If there’s any time of year that strongly impacts E-commerce sales and marketing, it’s the holidays.

 With so many events and tasks set for next year, it’s best you mark your calendar well in advance with all the special occasions.
 Carefully think of each occasion then choose the ones you’ll benefit from the most.

-Take a look at our calendar, it’ll help you visualize the dates.
+Take a look at this calendar, it’ll help you visualize the dates.

 Remember that every day counts as we are fast approaching the holiday season.